-We have been at the forefront of building social-emotional resilience in communities around the world since 2004.
+We have been at the forefront of helping to build resilience in communities around the world since 2004.

 Our programs support those with whom we work directly while creating a ripple effect, ultimately forging broader communities built on resilience and compassionate care.